 NASCAR Charlotte schedule: How to watch, Coca-Cola 600 history, odds

-How to watch Coca-Cola 600: Entry list, history, odds originally appeared on NBC Sports Bayarea
+How to watch Coca-Cola 600: Entry list, history, odds originally appeared on NBC Sports Boston

 The greatest day in racing is here.